An exercise for rooting development: preparation

 - The ultimate tires training for rooting can be also performed with partners that try to unbalance us (extremely dangerous and useless if we do not have learned the theory behind this skill, more about this later)

-The first few times we will easily experience some pain in the inner part of the thighs, nothing worrisome, let’s allow our body to recover before going back on the wheels training.
+The first few times we will easily experience some pain in the inner part of the thighs, nothing worrisome, let’s allow our body a recovery period before going back on the wheels training.

-In future articles we will discuss deeper the concept of rooting.
+In future articles, we will discuss deeper the concept of rooting (read Kung Fu rooting: the pyramid concept).

 Author: Master Kongling